PhysikOnline/elearning_new_frontend/README.md

 - [backend](https://github.com/PhysikOnline/elearning_new_backend)

 # Start the project

 Install all dependencies with

 ```
 npm install
 ```

 and start the project then with

 ```
 npm run start
 ```

+# External packages we use

+- react-router-dom
+- react-tabs

+# IGNORE THIS PART

 ## Available Scripts